 6. Up Your Weight Training

 You already know that strength training produces muscle gain, but did you also realize it can help you slim down, too?
 It’s true.
 Weight lifting can boost metabolism so that your body is better able to burn calories and convert them into energy.
+This is due to the fact that strength training allows us to lift heavier during workouts and therefore translates to higher calories expenditure.

 7. Track Your Calories